DekataBG/DekataBG/README.md

   [Snake](https://github.com/DekataBG/Snake) - My first attempt to create Snake game.
 Almost did it on my own so the code is neither very clean nor optimised but still works :wink:

-  [Translations Blog](https://github.com/DekataBG/TranslationsBlog) - An attempt to create web blog made with the help of the indian guys on YouTube :sweat_smile:
+  [Translations Blog](https://github.com/DekataBG/TranslationsBlog) - An attempt to create web blog made only with the help of the indian guys on YouTube :sweat_smile:

   [Library](https://github.com/DekataBG/Library) - An attempt to create a serious website.
 The project is still unfinished as I want to create it as good as possible 	:smile: